 - Sets goals that are unattainable.

 The difference between mania and hypomania is the severity of the symptoms being displayed.
-A manic episode is characterized by an impairment in daily functioning, relationships with others and can often require hospitalization.
+A manic episode is characterized by an impairment in daily functioning and relationships with others and can often require hospitalization.
 During a hypomanic episode, on the other hand, an individual won’t display characteristics of impairment but will display many of the same symptoms.
-The exact cause of bipolar disorder could be a combination of chemical imbalances in the brain, genetics and family history, substance abuse and in some cases, experiencing traumatic events could trigger the disorder.
-Like most psychiatric disorders, bipolar disorder is best treated with a combination of medication and psychotherapy.
-The types of medications prescribed most often for individuals with bipolar disorder could include a combination of lithium, mood stabilizers, anticonvulsants, and antidepressants.
+The exact cause of bipolar disorder could be a combination of chemical imbalances in the brain, genetics and family history, and substance abuse.
+In some cases, experiencing traumatic events could trigger the disorder.
+Like most psychiatric disorders, the most effective treatment for bipolar disorder is a combination of medication and psychotherapy.
+The types of medications prescribed most often for individuals with bipolar disorder include of lithium, mood stabilizers, anticonvulsants, and antidepressants.
 The frequent variety of moods requires a variety of different medications to help control symptoms.

-The most effective and appropriate types of psychotherapy for an individual with bipolar disorder include cognitive behavioral therapy, dialectical behavior therapy and interpersonal therapy.
-These types of “talk therapy” strive to help the client identify patterns and behaviors that lead to the frequent changes of mood, focus on stress-reducing behaviors, improve relationships, and help better regulate emotions.
+The most effective and appropriate types of psychotherapy for an individual with bipolar disorder include cognitive behavioral therapy, dialectical behavior therapy, and interpersonal therapy.
+These types of talk therapy strive to help individuals identify patterns and behaviors that lead to the frequent changes of mood, focus on stress-reducing behaviors, improve their relationships, and better regulate their emotions.